wurthless-elektroniks/RGH1.3/storytime.md

 need to do: actually write the glitch chip code.
 And it's just a one line change in the RGH1.2 v2 source so that only we wait 10 ms before applying PLL slowdown instead of RGH1.2's timing of 400 ms.

+## And then there were none: From two diodes to zero-wire POST

+Many months later it's time to tell the story of how the POST wires were removed from this method.

+While reusing the tiltswitch I/O for monitoring the POST line is a nice idea that doesn't really impact the system, it isn't ideal because you have to hack the board up.
+So it was time to find alternatives.

+The problem is that Ghidra, when you read the disassembly, doesn't really give you a good idea of what registers map to which ports, because the SMC's i8051 port mapping is different than a stock 8051.
+The tiltswitch I/O was very easy to find because it appears in the disassembly as `P1.1`.
+Time to disassemble this thing even more to find alternatives.

+The first alternative considered was /EXT_PWR_ON_N.
+It's a little used debugging signal that, like the tiltswitch I/O, is pulled up and is super easy to find on the board.
+The disassembly also makes it easy to identify which I/O register it's connected to as it's one of the few I/O lines that can cause the system to power on.
+Unfortunately, that behavior is one of the reasons why reuse of this I/O line wasn't ideal, because when you're trying to flash your system you have to do installation steps in the right order or else the thing will power on when you don't want it to.
+Further testing revealed this I/O line is very noisy, and I'm not sure why - it might be because of the debouncing capacitor, but when I removed it from my test Falcon the thing still wouldn't cooperate.

+The good news is that /EXT_PWR_ON_N is on the same I/O port as another debugging signal called SMC_CPU_CHKSTOP_DETECT.
+This is a signal from the CPU, buffered via a transistor, that is raised when a fatal CPU error occurs, and initially it was left alone because it could have error handling code.
+But when I took another test Falcon out of the parts bin and disabled the buffer transistor, the thing booted to the dashboard without complaints.
+This I/O line was also ideal for POST line monitoring because of the 10k pullup resistor.
+Testing revealed it was super reliable and didn't require much board hackery, so it was used.

+In the meantime the SMC code was ported to Xenon consoles, as Xenons can be very slow to boot under EXT_CLK.
+In retrospect another advantage for using the RGH1.3 technique on Xenon are that you can use the 194x loaders to boot the system almost as fast as a Jasper; you can't do this with the stock timing files because they're tied to the 5772 bootloader.

+Which brings me to my next point.
+I had branched out to bootloader experimentation and patching to see which bootloaders ran the fastest.
+This also meant categorizing each CB loader by its hwinit program (basically bytecode that configures the PCI devices and initializes SDRAM).
+Mate had built a basic hwinit bytecode disassembler that I had lying around for a couple months, but it was incomplete, so I went and made some improvements to it (which turned out to be based on a lot of wrong assumptions, unfortunately).

+The resulting hwinit disassemblies revealed a couple things.
+The first was the basic procedure to get PCI initialized so that we could talk to the SMC at a much earlier stage in the boot than in hwinit.
+Initially I thought this was too unstable to put in CB_X because it would run immediately after the glitch, when the CPU is still in an unstable state.
+But the other discovery was that hwinit reliably sends SMC command 0x12 just before SDRAM training begins.
+This meant that hwinit status monitoring could be done entirely using SMC commands, while POST monitoring could be used in the early boot stages.
+Thus was the birth of the one-wire POST method.

+But, of course, why even use POST wires at all?
+I threw together a zero-wire POST method that simply waited for POST 0x12.
+But that method gives up several hundred milliseconds, so it was time to integrate the PCI initialization code into CB_X, with the resulting fork named "CB_Y".
+CB_Y initializes the PCI devices to the point where the CPU can talk to the SMC, then it sends a "now loading CB_B" message when it starts and a "CB_B loaded, now running it" message when it's done.
+Then it's just a matter of waiting for hwinit and then GetPowerUpCause afterwards.

+Combined with g3fix, which makes older kernels bootable on RGH3 and RGH1.3, I think it's safe to say that RGH1.3 is more or less ready to supersede RGH1.2, but there are still some problems that preclude its wide adoption.
+The first, obviously, is that we're now in the softmod era, and most people will be happy with BadUpdate or whatever methods pop up after that.
+The second and more important problem is that it requires a shit ton of patching and code just to produce a working image, which will be a headache to integrate into other tools.
+If anything, though, I'll be happy when the "RGH1.2 is completely flawless in every way and if you have any problem with it it's entirely your fault" mindset and the people who've adopted it are laughed out of the 360 scene.

+In the end I don't really see any of this as a major accomplishment.
+Like RGH3, it's something the 360 scene could have had years ago if they had removed their heads from their collective ass.
+The 360 scene though is happy with mediocrity and half-solutions, so it's not really a surprise it took this long for something like this to be created.

+In general, 2025 saw way more activity and improvements than in the last few years combined.
+And what did the RGH lamers do this whole time?
+Just constant posturing, trying to sell their consoles and inflate their resumes, and pretending they're still relevant.
+The best the RGH clique could come up with this year was some vaporware modchip with a bunch of extra I/O lines for... uh... purposes.
+Meanwhile the ancient Matrix or even a Raspberry Pi Pico could perform better than that simply with better technique.
+And, of course, BadUpdate's success rate and speed massively improved halfway through the year, and we'll eventually be getting a harddrive-based exploit that will signal the rebirth of the JTAG rebooter method of hacking consoles.
+These teenage know-it-alls don't know it yet, but the world is moving on without them, and thank god it is.

+Do better, people.